ksoze84/usefun/README.md

 }
 ```

-## Promises
+## Actions and promises

-If you return a promise from your action, the state will be on call and on resolve only if there are changes.
+An action that returns a promise is treated as an special case, a re-render will be triggered on call and on resolve if there are changes.

-This example just work ok.
 ```tsx
 function detailsFun () {
   let data : any[] = [];